Prince Karl of Hesse

-Prince Karl Adolf Andreas Prinz von Hesse (Karl Adolf Andreas Prinz Von Hessen; 26 March 1937 – 23 March 2022) was a member of the German electoral House of Hesse-Kassel.
+Karl Adolf Andreas Prinz von Hesse (Karl Adolf Andreas Prinz von Hessen; 26 March 1937 – 23 March 2022) was a member of the German electoral House of Hesse-Kassel.
 He was a first cousin of King Charles III of the United Kingdom through his uncle Prince Philip.

 Early life and ancestry

 Born on 26 March 1937 in Berlin, into an elder line of the House of Hesse, a house directly descended from the House of Brabant, Karl Adolf Andreas was the eldest son of Prince Christoph of Hesse and his wife, Princess Sophie of Greece and Denmark, youngest sister of Prince Philip, Duke of Edinburgh.
 At the time of his birth, his parents had close ties with the Nazi regime and the child was given Adolf among his first names in honor of Adolf Hitler.

 Biography

 The outbreak of the Second World War deprived Karl of his father, who enlisted in the German army in the first months of the conflict and who disappeared in an air accident in 1943.
 In 1946, his mother was married again to Prince George William of Hanover, maternal grandson of Wilhelm II.
-Orphaned by his father at an early age, Karl was later adopted by one of his paternal uncles, Prince Wolfgang of Hesse, in 1952.
+After losing his father at an early age, Karl was later adopted by one of his paternal uncles, Prince Wolfgang of Hesse, in 1952.

 Related to most European dynasties, Karl participated in the major events of the gotha.
 In 1954, he and his family were invited to take part in the Cruise of the Kings, organized by King Paul of Greece and his wife Queen Frederica.
 In 1960, Karl was invited to Stockholm on the occasion of a grand ball organized in honor of the granddaughters of King Gustaf VI Adolf of Sweden.